 From the very beginning, you have to be very careful when finding the right employee to hire.
-Other than finding someone that fits the job description and has the qualificiations, here are a few other qualities to look for:
+Other than finding someone that fits the job description and has the qualifications, here are a few other qualities to look for:

-- Honest – someone who will tell you the truth and keep to their word.
+- Honest – someone who will tell you the truth and keep their word.
 Avoid people with fake personalities.